remysucre/remysucre.github.io/projects.md

 1. You have made significant contribution to a research project, even if the project has not succeeded yet.
 2. If you don't have any research experience, complete one of the tasks below *independently*.

+Independently means you will complete the task by yourself, without any help from me.
+Please only contact me when you have made significant progress completing the task.
+Each task is roughly equivalent one semester-long course with intense focus.

 Most of my research concerns databases and programming languages, but I have a wide range of interests, and you can get me excited about anything if you try.

 * Implement a [tree automata minimization algorithm](https://www.isi.edu/~jonmay/pubs/tr-633.pdf) and use it to [speed up egraph extraction](https://remy.wang/reports/dfta.pdf).